 .Any receiver linked via the Internet or RF not physically located at the main site is strictly prohibited.

 .If the remote station is located in another DXCC entity, it is required to comply with all local country regulations.

 Operating time: Each contest is 48 hours long and starts at 2200Z.
 Single operator stations may only operate 30 out of the 48 hours.
 Multi-Operator stations may operate 40 hours.
 Off times must be a minimum of 30 minutes in length for all categories.

 (A) Single Operator: One person performs all of the operating, logging, and spotting functions.
 Maximum operating time is 30 hours.
 Passive spotting is NOT allowed.
 (See definition of passive spotting functions below.)
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1500 watts total output or the output power allowed by your country, whichever is less.
+Maximum power is 1500 watts total output.

 (B) Single Operator/Low Power: Same as (A) with the exception that the output power shall not exceed 150 watts.
 Stations in this category compete with other Low Power stations only.